A great resource for running effective meetings can be find in this aptly titled article: How to Run a Meeting.

 This is an easy read, it only took me a few hours to read it all.
 Again, the suggestions for what to as a manager if your team is struggling are useful but aren’t particularly novel.

 All in all, I’d suggest passing on this one in favor of some good online research…like this resource on building trust or this one on fostering healthy conflict.
 Better yet, I can give you and your organization an engaging presentation about the dysfunctions and offer you tools to help build your team!

 Getting to Yes: Negotiating Agreement without Giving In by Robert Fisher is a classic.
 It was first published in 1981 and reissued ten years later.
-Here is a PDF of the book for easy reading (and sharing!).

 If you are about to ask for a raise, promotion, or buy a used car, this book is for you!

 Getting to Yes offers a framework for “principled negotiation” for two or more parties to work together to best address their mutual interests with creative, objectively fair solutions.

 In many ways, the method of “getting to yes” is similar to the practice of nonviolent communication.
 The goal is to remain neutral and objective while negotiating; Fisher uses the expression “separating the people from the problem” to describe it.
 Another element of the models encourages a focusing the negotiation on interests at hand.
 Unlike typical visions of hard-headed negotiations, this element encourages thoughtful questioning of the rationale behind positions instead of a quick response which may be presumptuous or charged.